aasim-syed/instruct-pix2pix/README.md

 ```
 If you'd like to use a different checkpoint, point to it in the config file `configs/train.yaml`, on line 8, after `ckpt_path:`.

 Next, we need to change the config to point to our downloaded (or generated) dataset.
-If you're using the `clip-filtered-dataset` from above, you can skip this.
-Otherwise, you may need to edit lines 85 and 94 of the config (`data.params.train.params.path`, `data.params.validation.params.path`).
+If you downloaded the `clip-filtered-dataset` from above, you can skip this.
+Otherwise, you may need to edit lines 85 and 94 of the config (`data.params.train.params.path`, `data.params.validation.params.path`) to point to your downloaded/generated dataset folder.

 Finally, start a training job with the following command: